mbridak/not1mm/README.md

 ## Other Libraries

 The audio library used, uses pipewire/portaudio.
 You may need to install portaudio.
 Ubuntu: `sudo apt install libportaudio2`

-## Running on Ubuntu LTS 22.04

-Seems Ubuntu LTS is not a big fan of wayland.
-When launching from the command line you'll see a message:

-`Warning: Ignoring XDG_SESSION_TYPE=wayland on Gnome.
-Use QT_QPA_PLATFORM=wayland to run on Wayland anyway. qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
-This application failed to start because no Qt platform plugin could be initialized.
-Reinstalling the application may fix this problem.`

-To avoid this you can export an environment variable and launch the app like this:

-`mbridak@vm:~$ export QT_QPA_PLATFORM=wayland; not1mm`

-For a more permanent solution you can place the line `export QT_QPA_PLATFORM=wayland` in your home directories .bashrc file.
-Then after logging out and back in you should be able to launch it normally.

 ### Dark mode on Ubuntu